hngi/DreamDev-login/contribute.md

 I samuel @Major on Slack @Samuel Major on WhatSapp and @CodePapi created javascript typewritter function to output "this login page is built by the dream team" on mouseover.
 I also modified the logout button
 I meduna femi @meduna on slack created forgot.html and style.css for a forgot password page for the project.

-I Akobi Mutiat, @PhoenixClix on Slack wrote tutorial on lucid blog on how to create a sign-up and login page .
+I Akobi Mutiat, @PhoenixClix on Slack wrote tutorial on lucid blog of how to create a sign-up and login page .